artemave/REST-assured/README.markdown

 You are going to need ruby >= 1.8.7.

-First make sure database adapter present:
+First make sure there is database adapter:

     bash$ gem install mysql # or sqlite